wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 Law C, Chen Y, Shi W, Smyth G. voom: precision weights unlock linear model analysis tools for RNA-seq read counts. *Genome Biology*.
 2014;15(2):R29 (<http://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-2-r29>).
 A PDF of the paper is located in the `~/data/papers/` folder.

 While `DESeq2` and `edgeR` work directly on count distributions, using a negative binomial modeling framework, `limma-voom` works on the log-transformed CPMs, which are normally distributed data.
-This is very useful because the theory behind normal distributions is more tractable.
+This is very useful because the theory behind of normal distributions is more tractable.
 Notably, a large range of statistical methods that were developped for microarray analysis can be used on such normally distributed data.
 For example, the widely used `limma` package uses an empirical Bayes approach, which borrows information across genes to adjust variance estimates when sample sizes are small. `Limma` is a very comprehensive package, able to deal with experiments with complex designs.

 A problem of the log-transformation is that it does not yield stable variances (i.e., there is heteroscedasticity).
 The variability of genes with lower expression is lower than those with high expression, This is easily observable when plotting one sample versus a biological replicate:
 ```R